 - The annual subscriptions shall fall due upon admission and thereafter on the 1st Day of January of each succeeding year unless the Member has compounded the subscription into life membership as provided in the preceding clause.
 Any Member who transfers from one class to another after paying the annual subscription prescribed for the class of members he or she is transferring from shall be required to pay the subscription at the full rate prescribed for the class he/she has transferred to and that subscription shall cover the remainder of that calendar year as well as the succeeding year.

 - Proration of subscriptions: A member of any class admitted before the first day of July in any year shall pay the annual subscription for that calendar year.
 A member admitted on or after the 1st day of July in any year shall for that calendar year pay 50% of the requisite annual subscription, provided that if the member concerned is admitted in the last two months of any calendar year and opts to pay his first subscription at the full annual rate, that subscription shall be deemed to cover the remainder of that calendar year as well as the succeeding year.

-- Honorary Life Founder Members: Any corporate, ordinary or associate member may apply to be a Gold, Silver or Bronze Honorary Life Founder by paying the amounts tabulated below within the first 12 months from the date the Association is duly registered.
+- Honorary Life Founder Members: Any corporate, ordinary or associate member may apply to be a Gold, Silver or Bronze Honorary Life Founder by paying the amounts tabulated below within the first 12 months from the date the Association is duly registered Member.

 - Any member other than a Life Member or Honorary Life Founder Members may resign his membership by giving written notice to the Executive Committee at least three months before the 31st Day of December in any year.
 All rights, privileges, and interests of a member in the Association shall cease on the termination of membership.